emma-horton/PartsOfSpeech/README.md

-# Parts of Speech Tagging with Dynamic Algorithms

 ![Python Badge](https://img.shields.io/badge/Python-3776AB?logo=python&logoColor=white&style=flat)
 ![NLTK Badge](https://img.shields.io/badge/NLTK-3776AB?logo=nltk&logoColor=white&style=flat)
 ![CoNLLU Badge](https://img.shields.io/badge/CoNLLU-3776AB?logo=conllu&logoColor=white&style=flat)
 ![Dynamic Programming Badge](https://img.shields.io/badge/Dynamic_Programming-3776AB?logo=dynamicprogramming&logoColor=white&style=flat)

-## Overview
-This project was developed for the “Language and Computation” module at the University of St Andrews as an individual assignment.
-The program, written in Python, utilizes data collected from UD Treebanks.
-The data was processed using the CoNLL-U package, and the model was implemented with the help of NLTK.
+# Parts of Speech Tagging with Dynamic Algorithms
+Comparing the accuracy of part-of-speech tagging using the Eager, Viterbi, and Individually Most Probable Tags algorithms across English, Korean, and Swedish.

 ## Purpose
-To implement and compare the Viterbi algorithm with the Eager and Individually Most Probable Tags algorithms to optimize part of speech tagging accuracy.
+This project was developed as an individual assignment as part of the coursework for the “Language and Computation” at the University of St Andrews.
+The three algoritms were trained using data collected from [Universal Dependancies Treebank](https://universaldependencies.org).
+Python, along with the CoNLL-U package and NLTK, were used to process the data and train the algorithms.

-## Features
+## Aims
-* Implementation of three algorithms with varying complexity: Eager, Viterbi, and Individually Most Probable Tags.
+* Develop and implement three algorithms of varying complexity: Eager, Viterbi, and Individually Most Probable Tags.
-* Training on corpora in three distinct languages: English, Swedish, and Korean.
+* Train the algorithms on corpora from three distinct languages: English, Swedish, and Korean.
-* Evaluation of part-of-speech tagging accuracy for each language using unseen test sets.
+* Evaluate the part-of-speech tagging accuracy for each language using unseen test sets.

 ## Usage
 #### 1. Install dependancies